-While we’re having a snack and playing with the sheep dogs, Penny was busy helping the shepherd’s wife preparing a cauldron of Goulash, a traditional stew of Hungarian origin.
-Carrots, potatoes, garlic, onions, and a heavy dose of paprika all go into wood-fired cauldron mixed with fat and water for a simmer, et voila, savory soup goodness!
+While we’re having a snack and playing with the sheepdogs, Penny was busy helping the shepherd’s wife preparing a cauldron of Goulash, a traditional stew of Hungarian origin.
+Carrots, potatoes, garlic, onions, and a heavy dose of paprika all go into wood-fired cauldron mixed with fat and water to a simmer, et voila, savory soup goodness!

 I had my first goulash at Miercurea-Ciuc during the Pentecost Pilgrimage in Harghita.
 I’ve been hooked on it ever since.
 The spice, the aroma, the flavor was amazing, and this one was particularly tasty because of where it was served.

 Sheep is the most precious commodity in here in the mountains.
 Wool is provided by the sheep, which is used as a material for blankets, coats, and rugs essential for subsistence in the harsh winters of the Carpathians.
-Milk is also provided by sheep and it can then be turned to cheese and in turn, produce curd for the sheepdogs to eat.
+Sheep also provide milk, and it can then be turned into cheese and in turn, produce curd for the sheepdogs to eat.
 The lambs are used for food and their skin for clothing.
 Anything extra is used to trade for other goods or sold in the market for extra cash.

 The shepherds have lived this way for hundreds of years.
 Life is simple, yet elegant.
 There’s almost a romantic appeal to how they live their lives.
 Of course, there are hints of modernity creeping in.
 Some now communicate with smartphones instead of the traditional shepherd’s horns.
 Heck, I even got a 3G signal up there.
-But you can’t help but not worry yourself of the constant urge to check your social media status.
-You just feel compelled to lay that phone down and enjoy the scenery.
+But you can’t help but not worry yourself about the constant urge to check your social media status.
+You feel compelled to lay that phone down and enjoy the scenery.

 WOULD YOU LIKE TO DINE AT THE SHEPHERD STATION?